MikaelBarachoOficial/Organo__react-app/README.md

 🎨 Custom Team Colors: Personalize your teams with unique main and background colors.
 Make each team stand out and create a vibrant workspace.

+🔁 Color Mode Switch: Toggle between simple and advanced color modes for precise team color customization.

 🗑️ Team Deletion: Need to remove a team?
 No worries!
 Deleting a team is a breeze, and Organo takes care of reassigning affected collaborators.

 🔄 Real-Time Updates: All changes, from adding collaborators to updating team colors, are reflected in real-time, ensuring a smooth collaborative experience.

-🖼️ Collaborator Images: Customize profiles with images, making it easier to recognize team members and add a personal touch.
+🖼️ Collaborator Images with Default Option: Customize profiles with images to enhance recognition and add a personal touch.
+In case of missing images or errors, Organo gracefully displays a default picture to maintain visual consistency.

 🎯 Tabbed Interface: Navigate effortlessly between tabs - create collaborators, manage teams, and visualize your teams' compositions.

-🔁 Color Mode Switch: Toggle between simple and advanced color modes for precise team color customization.

-🧹 Teamless Indicator: If there are no collaborators in a team, Organo gracefully displays a "No Team" message.

 🧰 Tech Stack:
 Organo is powered by React.js, a versatile JavaScript library for building user interfaces.
 It also leverages Material-UI components for a polished and responsive design.